Norfolkcsi/PAPA/README.md

 # PAPA (Perfect Automation PowerShell App)

-**PAPA** is a menu-driven PowerShell script designed to automate the setup of Windows environments using `winget`.
+**PAPA** is a menu-driven PowerShell script designed to automate the setup or tweak of Windows environments.
 It provides a clean interface for installing essential apps quickly and easily.

 ## Features